10 Secrets to Fantastic Fall Leaf Colors in Your Yard

-Dare to be different.
 One of the biggest joys in savoring autumn is discovering the surprises least expected.
 Sometimes, the placid purples and brazen blues of ornamental kale and cabbage steal the seasonal scene.
-Cool hues among “hot colors”…contrasts between vibrant leaves and evergreens…and ornamental grasses that boast metallic=blue blades, topped by reddish brown cloud-like plumes, are out-of-the-ordinary fall pleasers.
+Cool hues among “hot colors” contrasts between vibrant leaves and evergreens.
+Ornamental grasses that boast metallic-blue blades, topped by reddish brown cloud-like plumes, are out-of-the-ordinary fall pleasers.

-The time to think—and dream—about autumn color is in the fall.
+The time to think—and dream—about autumn leaf color colors is in the fall.
 Walk around your property as the gardening year winds down and take a long, hard look.
-Where do you need lively, brilliant color? where would it be welcome?
+Where do you need lively, brilliant color?
+Where would it be welcome?

 9. Strength in Numbers

 Plant brilliant shrubs and fall-blooming perennials in groups, either in small gatherings or as a long hedge.
 When joined together, they make a much bolder statement.